KompiAjaib/kompiajaib.github.io/README.md

 #[Adhy Suryadi Blog](http://adhysuryadi.xyz/)
 by Start Bootstrap - Jekyll Version.
 The official Jekyll version of the Adhy Suryadi Blog theme by [Start Bootstrap - Clean Blog](http://startbootstrap.com/template-overviews/clean-blog/).
+Now with **Google AMP!** - Customized theme to valid AMP.

 ## Usage
 Fork the repo, rename to `username.github.io`, modify *_config* file, modify *CNAME* file with your domain or delete it, modify *about.html* file, *privacy.html* file, *robots.txt* file.
 Modify *clean-blog.min.js* file for Disqus and email contact form, *_includes*, *tag*, *webmaster.html*, *google_analytics.html*, *favicon.html* and replace all *the posts* and *images* with your data.